Best Apple Watch Under $300

 🏆 Best Overall Value

-Apple Watch SE (2nd Gen, 2022) View on Amazon
+Apple Watch SE (2nd Gen) View on Amazon

 Street Price: $189 – $249

-Best For: Most users and first-time buyers
+Best For: Most daily users and fitness enthusiasts

 Rating: ★★★★★